Culture of New Zealand: National symbols

 The kiwi has become a New Zealand icon.

 New Zealand's national symbols are influenced by natural, historical, and Māori sources.
 New Zealand's location in the Southern Hemisphere was symbolised by the Southern Cross constellation in both the United Tribes' Flag (the first national flag, adopted in 1834) and the current national flag of New Zealand (since 1902).
 The silver fern is an emblem appearing on army insignia and sporting team uniforms, and various silver fern flags have been proposed as an alternative national flag.

 Royal symbols of the monarchy of New Zealand continue to be featured in, for example, the coat of arms, the Defence Force, and the prefix His Majesty's New Zealand Ship.

 The flightless kiwi has been used as a symbol of New Zealand since the early 1900s.
 For example, in 1905 The Westminster Gazette printed a cartoon of a kiwi and a kangaroo (representing Australia) going off to a colonial conference.
 Today "Kiwi" is a nickname for New Zealanders.

-New Zealand has two national anthems of equal status, "God Save the King" and "God Defend New Zealand" – the latter of which is often sung with alternating Māori and English verses.
+New Zealand has two national anthems of equal legal status, "God Save the King" and "God Defend New Zealand" – the latter of which is often sung with alternating Māori and English verses.